 Grateful Undead (Sacopee Valley)

-The project goal is to build and maintain relationships with area seniors to understand their needs, develop new ways to communicate and promote social and educational events being offered in the area, and to increase access to benefit programs.
+The project goal is to build and maintain relationships with area seniors to understand local needs, develop new ways to communicate and promote social and educational events offered in the area, and to increase access to benefit programs.

 Community Connector - Jamie Gleason